matthew-tfs/mjcb.io/content/blog/00054-windows-8-1-end-of-life.md

 To say that Windows 8 and Windows 8.1 were controversial is an understatement, but at the end of the day they were both solid improvements over Windows 7, despite the issues that they introduced.

 I don't really have anything negative to say about Windows 8.1, or Windows 8.
-I found them both to be very good Operating Systems and much better than Windows 7.
+I found them both to be very good operating systems and much better than Windows 7.
 Things like the inclusion of Hyper-V in the Pro versions was extremely useful, and allowed me to test Hyper-V without requiring a separate server.
 I never found much use for the Store, but it was the early days of that platform.
 Metro was interesting, but Microsoft never really made much of an effort to push developers to use it.

 Obviously the elephant in the room was the removal of the Start button and the introduction of the Start screen.
 I honestly never cared about this at all, I always pinned all of my applications to the task bar and never used the Start screen.